YellowFish085/al-search/README.md

 When opening the popup, if the browser is displayed on an external monitor, the bottom of the popup seems to "lag" when the user click on an input, select text, etc.

-This bug is not related to AniSearch and is a known bug of chrome (see the [bug report](https://bugs.chromium.org/p/chromium/issues/detail?id=971701&q=component%3APlatform%3EExtensions%20Lag&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified)).
+This bug is not related to AniListSearch and is a known bug of chrome (see the [bug report](https://bugs.chromium.org/p/chromium/issues/detail?id=971701&q=component%3APlatform%3EExtensions%20Lag&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified)).